jinzurei/IAmTheFool/README.md

 # I Am the Fool 🎭

-A solo game jam project exploring modular game design with **Python** and **Pygame**.
-Built from scratch as a personal milestone after two semesters back in school.
+A personal experiment in code and control — built from the ground up in **Python** and **Pygame**.
+This project isn’t just a game; it’s a mirror of process, failure, and the art of precision.

-> "This is me vs. me — and this time, I came to win."
+> "This is me versus me — the architect and the fool, both fighting to evolve."

 ---

 ## 🎮 Overview

-**I Am the Fool** is a parallax-scrolling endless runner built entirely with rectangles and modular architecture.
-This prototype is a sandbox to test game development logic, clean structure, and region-based dynamic systems.
+**I Am the Fool** is a modular 2D platformer engine built in Python/Pygame, focused on clean architecture and precise movement physics.
+It serves as a sandbox for refining motion feel, camera logic, and region-based world design.

-- 🌀 Parallax background and scrolling ground
+### Core Features
+- ⚙️ **Custom Engine:** Separated into `core/`, `entities/`, and `scenes/` for clean modularity and fast iteration.
+- 🧠 **Physics System:** Delta-time–based gravity, coyote time, jump buffering, and variable-height jumps using easing functions.
-- 🧍‍♂️ Player controls with WASD and dash physics
+- 🧍‍♂️ **Player Controller:** Supports walking, jumping, and dashing with smooth acceleration and grounded detection.
-- 💥 Collision detection
-- 🗺️ Region transitions
+- 🧱 **Collision Detection:** Axis-based resolution with predictive correction using stored `prev_bottom` and `prev_rect` values.
+- 🌀 **Camera & Parallax:** Camera smoothly follows the player; layered parallax backgrounds create depth.
+- 🌍 **Region Logic:** CSV-defined maps with spawn points and transitions between scenes.

 All logic is built in modules:
 ```bash